 Return to main Vanishing B.C. page Return to home page

-I have produced a graphic novel – Toshiko – about this period.
+I have produced a graphic novel – Toshiko – about this period of Nikkei history.

 Fumiko Fukuhara with her newborn son David on 44th Avenue just west of Main, about 1939